julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 **#3) Developing the ARIMA**

-Once we are confident that time series data is stationary, we can develop our ARIMA model!
+Once we are confident that time series data is stationary, we can develop our ARIMA model.

 The ARIMA equation for predicting Y is as follows: